Surat Gujarat, India Travel Guide

 Summer (March to June): Expect hot and humid weather during these months.
 Temperatures frequently rise above 40°C (104°F), with April and May often seeing the highest mercury readings.
 The heat can be intense, requiring diligent arrangement for daytime activities.

-Sightseeing and Cultural Exploration: October to February provides comfortable conditions for pedestrian tours and visiting historical sites and temples.
+Sightseeing and Cultural Exploration: October to February provides comfortable conditions for pedestrian tours and seeing historical sites and temples.

 Shopping: The pleasant weather from October to March makes shopping in Surat's bustling markets more enjoyable.
-Food Tours: Winter months are perfect for exploring Surat's street food environment without the discomfort of heat or rain.
+Food Tours: Winter months are great for exploring Surat's street food environment without the discomfort of the heat or rain.

 Lowest prices, fewest crowds, but extreme weather.

 Lowest prices for accommodation and flights.
-Attractions are less crowded.
+Attractions have fewer people.

 Extreme heat and humidity.
 Heavy rains during monsoon might disrupt outdoor plans.